Judah Kyriakos: Episcopate and the Bar Kokhba revolt

 Eusebius relates that there were fifteen successive leaders of the Jerusalem church “of Hebrew descent”, all of whom belonged to “the circumcision” and led a community composed entirely of Jewish Christians.
 He lists James the Just as first, followed by Symeon son of Clopas and then a series of otherwise obscure figures, ending with a fifteenth bishop named Judas.

 Eusebius connects the end of this list with the Bar Kokhba revolt (132–135 CE).
 During Hadrian’s suppression of the revolt, Jerusalem was refounded as the pagan colony Aelia Capitolina, Jews (including Jewish Christians) were banned from the city, and a gentile bishop named Marcus was appointed over the new Christian community.

-Later epitomes and modern summaries identify this Judas with Judah Kyriakos, the last Israelite bishop, and state that he lived beyond the Bar Kokhba revolt up to about the eleventh year of Antoninus Pius (c.
+Later epitomes and modern summaries identify this Judas with Judah Kyriakos, the last Jewish bishop, and state that he lived beyond the Bar Kokhba revolt up to about the eleventh year of Antoninus Pius (c.
 148 CE).

 After 135 he could no longer function as resident bishop of Jerusalem, but retained some episcopal or honorific status within the wider Jewish Christian milieu.

 Relationship to Jewish Christians

-The Bar Kokhba revolt devastated Judea and resulted in a shift of Jewish life and learning toward Galilee, with many survivors dispersing to Galilean villages.Eusebius and later writers interpret the expulsion of Jews from Jerusalem and the appointment of gentile bishops as the end of a distinctly Jewish Christian leadership in the city, but not necessarily as the disappearance of Jewish Christianity itself.
+The Bar Kokhba revolt devastated Judea and resulted in a shift of Jewish life and learning toward Galilee, with many survivors dispersing to Galilean villages.
+Eusebius and later writers interpret the expulsion of Jews from Jerusalem and the appointment of gentile bishops as the end of a distinctly Jewish Christian leadership in the city, but not necessarily as the disappearance of Jewish Christianity itself.